I Can't Wait (Brooke McClymont song): Music video

 The video was directed by Sam Rebillet.
-It opens with McClymont walking down the street holding a guitar, and she goes inside a building and walks up the stairs.
+It opens with Brooke McClymont walking down the street holding a guitar, and she goes inside a building and walks up the stairs.
 She then sits on a windowsill playing the guitar.
 When McClymont is singing with the guitar a girl with black hair and pigtails, played by McClymont, walks in a crowded hall and people crash into her.
 The girl looks at her phone and into the distance.
 During the first chorus McClymont is playing the guitar with her band.
 At the second verse the girl crashes into a man with a red shirt on and brown hair, who then follows her.
 When the second chorus begins McClymont plays the guitar, and the girl sits down on a chair in a train station.
 The train turns up and the man gets on.
 When the doors start closing the girl throws the man her phone and then makes hand movements saying "I'll call you".
 The video was played a few times on the Australian music shows Video Hits and rage.